 It seems that pip installing geopandas works fine on Linux and Mac.
 However, several of its dependencies have C extensions that cause compilation failures with pip on Windows.
 This guide gets around that issue.
 For preliminaries, I have this working on Windows 7, 8, and 10.
 My Python environments are Anaconda, 64-bit, with both Python 2.7 and 3.5.
 I’m running geopandas version 0.2 with GDAL 2.0.2, Fiona 1.7.0, pyproj 22.214.171.124, and shapely 1.5.16.

 The best bet on Windows is to install Python wheels when possible, because they contain pre-compiled extensions.
 The conda package manager that comes with Anaconda does this for packages available in its repository.
 Alternatively, Christoph Gohlke at the Laboratory for Fluorescence Dynamics at UC Irvine maintains a large library of Python wheels for Windows.

 Installing geopandas the easy way

-First, try to install geopandas the easy way using conda and conda-forge.
+First, try to install geopandas the easy way using conda and conda-forge (this assumes you are using the Anaconda Python distribution).
 From your command prompt, run:

 conda install -c conda-forge geopandas